janl/mustache.js/README.md

 {{> next_more}}
 ```

 Why?
 Because the `next_more.mustache` file will inherit the `size` and `start` variables from the calling context.
-In this way you may want to think of partials as includes, or template expansion, even though it's not literally true.
+In this way you may want to think of partials as includes, imports, template expansion, nested templates, or subtemplates, even though those aren't literally the case here.

 For example, this template and partial: